 Roselle is a long growing plant and thusly is not well suited to areas with short warm growing seasons.
 Its recommended for zones 8 - 10 and can be planted in zones 6 and 7 if started indoors in a greenhouse.
 Florida, Georgia, Louisiana, Alabama, Texas, California, Hawaii, and Puerto Rico are perfect states to try Roselle in.
 Allow a few Calyx to mature fully on the plant and split open and you can save your own seeds for next season.

 Planting and growing tips: Plant seeds 1/4 inch deep in premoistened potting mix in a small pot or seedling tray.
 Keep cells moist in partial shade until germination, when they can be moved to full sun exposure.
 Seeds will germinate in under 7 days and grow quickly.
 Its essential to get the seedlings full sun right away or they will get "leggy" which will cause the mature plant to not be able to hold itself up. a roselle planted in spring and allowed to grow healthily all summer will end up 5 feet in diameter by the time its flowering in fall so make sure to space plants about 10 feet apart in the garden.
 Full sun is necessary for a good yield of calyx.

-All seeds were harvested from our urban farm and plant nursery in 2019.
 Seed packages are hand silkscreened by Gold Teeth Brooklyn, a handmade stationery company based in Los Angeles.

 Seeds have been tested for reliable germination in our nursery at 80 degree daytime temperatures.
 We recommend using them within 1 year of date of purchase.